OlegMishin/OLM030/README.md

 Based on the great accelerator from Matthias Heinrichs: 68030-TK2 available at https://gitlab.com/MHeinrichs/68030-tk2

+Major changes compared to 68030-TK2:
-CPU changed to TQFP version, FPU removed to make the pcb smaller.
+- CPU changed to TQFP version, FPU removed to make the pcb smaller.
+- Commonized bus drivers to simplify BOM
+- Clock is fixed and defined by oscillator clock (CPU_clock = OSC_clock / 2)

 # Work in progress